AmitLevinson/replications/big5-replication/README.md

 ### Filter

-Next we’ll filter to countries that reached at least 50 cases and had at least 14 days of data beyond that point.
+Next we will filter to countries that reached at least 50 cases and had at least 14 days of data beyond that point.

 ``` r
 covid_mindays <- covid19 %>%